Definitions of Chronic Pain Syndromes

 Gureje O, Von Korff M, Kola L, Demyttenaere K, He Y, Posada-Villa J, Lepine JP et al. (2008) The relation between multiple pains and mental disorders: Results from the World Mental Health Surveys.
 PAIN 135: 82–91. doi:10.1016/j.pain.2007.05.005.

-Chronic primary pain is chronic pain in one or more anatomical regions that is characterized by significant emotional distress (anxiety, anger/frustration or depressed mood) and functional disability (interference in daily life activities and reduced participation in social roles).
+Chronic primary pain is chronic pain in one or more anatomical regions that persists or recurs for longer than 3 months, and that is characterized by significant emotional distress (anxiety, anger/frustration or depressed mood) or functional disability (interference in daily life activities and reduced participation in social roles).
 Chronic primary pain is multifactorial: biological psychological and social factors contribute to the pain syndrome.
 The diagnosis is appropriate independently of identified biological or psychological contributors unless another diagnosis would better account for the presenting symptoms.
-Other chronic pain diagnoses to be considered are chronic cancer pain, chronic postsurgical or posttraumatic pain, chronic neuropathic pain, chronic headache or orofacial pain, chronic visceral pain and chronic musculoskeletal pain.
+Other chronic pain diagnoses to be considered are chronic cancer-related pain, chronic postsurgical or posttraumatic pain, chronic neuropathic pain, chronic secondary headache or orofacial pain, chronic secondary visceral pain and chronic secondary musculoskeletal pain.
 Patients with chronic primary pain often report increased depressed and anxious mood, as well as anger and frustration .
 In addition, the pain significantly interferes with daily life activities and participation in social roles .
 Chronic primary pain is a frequent condition, and treatment should be geared towards the reduction of pain-related distress and disability [e.g. 6].

 Campbell LC, Clauw DJ, Keefe FJ.
 Persistent Pain and Depression: A Biopsychosocial Perspective.
 Biol Psychiatry 2003;54:399–409.